uxturtle/pages-module/README.markdown

 This is a simple module for [Kohana PHP](http://kohanaphp.com) (an awesome PHP5 framework) for building the HTML `<head>` quickly, and easily.
 Pages also provides a simple approach to basic templating, and more reuseable views.

 Documentation is still lacking, but I hope to get it done soon.
-We started on it though.
+We have started on it though.

 If you have any questions or start using Pages, please [send me an email](mailto:sam@samsoff.es).